How to Create Dictionaries in JavaScript

 How to Access Keys

-// Will return "c8b0c9e9b1618b4fb35c47ed4e2fadc7"
+// Returns "c8b0c9e9b1618b4fb35c47ed4e2fadc7"

-// Will return "πŸ“˜"
+// Returns "πŸ“˜"

-// Will return "πŸ“’"
+// Returns "πŸ“’"

 Copied to clipboard!

-const key = 'blue-book';
+const key = 'blue-book'

 Iterating Through Dictionaries